 - In serious cases, X-Rays will show changes in the heart and lungs.

-Symptoms are harder to catch, but can be similar to symptoms in dogs.
+Symptoms are harder to catch, but can be similar to symptoms of heartworm you'd typically see in dogs.
 Heartworm, however, cannot live in cats as long as it can in dogs.
 They can typically last up to about three years.
 Symptoms are typically, unfortunately, quite subtle in cats and can be hard to spot before they become severe.
 Some symptoms include:

 - Decreased activity